-An information battle between Ukraine and Russia has brought out the worst in each country’s media machines.
-It’s time for a democratic, reformed Ukraine with an independent media.
+An information battle between Ukraine and Russia has brought out the worst in their media machines.
+It’s time for a Ukraine with an independent media.

 There are three distinct levels to the war in Ukraine.
 First, the conventional war, where the Ukrainian army faces Russian-supported separatists in Eastern Ukraine.

 Second is the diplomatic war between Ukraine, along with its Western allies, and Russia over the roots of the conflict and ways to end it.

 And there is the information war, contested by the same actors, each trying to present its interpretation of events and actions as the truth.

 The information war is being fought online and in the news, via song contests and referendums in countries far removed from the action.